Synapse-Flux-Lab/rag-loom/docs/INDEX.md

-# RAG Platform Kit - Documentation Index
+# RAG Loom - Documentation Index

-Welcome to the comprehensive documentation for the RAG Platform Kit!
+Welcome to the comprehensive documentation for the RAG Loom!
 This directory contains everything you need to understand, set up, test, and deploy your RAG microservice.

 ## 📚 Documentation Files